 Here are just a few ways that it can help anyone of any age.

 First and foremost, one of the biggest benefits of exercise is with your cardiovascular health.
-It's vital at any age to have good cardiovascular health, but as an older adult, it's even more essential.
-It's what keeps the heart healthy, blood pressure regulated, and just generally makes us healthy!
+It’s vital at any age to have good cardiovascular health, but it’s even more essential as an older adult.
+It’s what keeps the heart healthy, blood pressure regulated, and just generally makes us healthy!

 Cardiovascular health can always be better no matter how healthy you are, so for exercise in later life especially, it is so important that you get the right amount and keep in the best shape that you can do!

 As you get older and start to wind down in life more, your muscle mass can deteriorate a little.
 It’s completely natural, and it happens to everyone; that’s just how ageing works.
 As your muscle does reduce, though, it can have some negative effects on the body.